Spotlight on CIVICA’s focus area "Democracy in the 21st Century"

 Associate Professor Matthijs Bogaards from CEU and fellow researchers shed light on CIVICA's focus area examining contemporary issues such as democratic backsliding, the reform of democracy, polarisation and the social embededdness of democracy.

 Divided into four thematic groups, CIVICA’s Work Package 6 (WP6) focuses on joint research activities.
-With key topics for our time, the themes—Challenges to Democracy in the 21st Century; Societies in Transition and Crises of Earth; Europe Revisited; and Data-Driven Technologies for the Social Sciences—will be implemented by a design team consisting of scholars from across the alliance.
+With key topics for our time, the themes—Democracy in the 21st Century; Societies in Transition and Crises of Earth; Europe Revisited; and Data-Driven Technologies for the Social Sciences—will be implemented by a design team consisting of scholars from across the alliance.

-In continuing our series illuminating each focus area, we spoke with Associate Professor Matthijs Bogaards of Central European University (CEU), who leads the Challenges to Democracy in the 21st Century theme.
+In continuing our series illuminating each focus area, we spoke with Associate Professor Matthijs Bogaards of Central European University (CEU), who leads the Democracy in the 21st Century theme.

 “Democracy in the 21st century is serious business.
 When I compare where we are now with the enthusiasm and optimism of the 1990s, around the time when CEU came to Budapest, things have changed a lot,” comments Bogaards.
 “This is reflected very much in the topics that the theme group has identified.”